Female Reproductive System To Label

 The Menstrual Cycle: A Monthly Rhythm of Hormonal Regulation

-The menstrual cycle is a recurring process regulated by the intricate interplay of hormones from the hypothalamus, pituitary gland, and ovaries.
+The menstrual cycle is a recurring process regulated by the involved interplay of hormones from the hypothalamus, pituitary gland, and ovaries.
 This cycle typically lasts 28 days, but can vary significantly among individuals.
 Key phases include:

 • Menstrual Phase: The shedding of the uterine lining (endometrium) resulting in menstrual bleeding.
 This phase typically lasts 3-7 days.